Your investment options

-Please remember that the value of investments and the income from them can fall as well as rise, and you may get back less than you invest.
+The value of investments, and income from them, can rise and fall so you may get back less than you invest.
 If you’re unsure about investing, seek independent advice.

-In an actively managed fund, a professional Fund Manager will monitor investments with the objective of ensuring that the fund achieves its expected regular income or investment growth.
+In an actively managed fund, a fund manager monitors investments with the objective of ensuring that the fund achieves its expected regular income or investment growth.

-In a passively managed fund, the fund manager follows predetermined guidelines (such as tracking an index) in order to meet the fund's objective which is to mimic the performance of a certain index, market or commodity.
+In a passively managed fund, the fund manager follows predetermined guidelines (such as tracking an index) to meet the fund's objective which is to mimic the performance of a certain index, market or commodity.

-There are also funds which just track the market – also known as passive funds.
 If you want to track an index (like the FTSE 100 or S&P 500) or invest in a commodity (such as gold or platinum) you can do this via an Exchange Traded Fund (ETF) or Commodity (ETC).
-They’re usually designed to replicate an index, sector, commodity or currency and a Fund Manager will invest in the relevant assets with the aim of closely tracking its performance.
+They’re usually designed to replicate an index, sector, commodity or currency and a fund manager will invest in the relevant assets with the aim of closely tracking its performance.

 Companies listed on the stock exchange that hold a spread of investments